Shopify accessibility and catalog cleanup scan

 Know what to fix first

 Stop guessing.
-The audit surfaces the highest-risk catalog and storefront issues your team needs to resolve before they become legal exposure.
+The scan surfaces catalog and storefront issues your team can review before cleanup work starts.

 Priority 1